-Forget wall-to-wall white, colour has taken up residence in the bathroom, and it’s here to stay.
-Take a look at 5 real spaces which approach colour in different ways.
+Forget wall-to-wall white, colour has taken up residence in the bathroom.
+These real spaces approach colour in different ways.

 Bathrooms, historically, have been guilty of being a bit bland – whether that’s down to the permanence of fixtures and fittings in this space leading to less bold choices; just a sense that this space should be clean, sparse and sterile; or a reaction to those avocado and candyfloss coloured bathroom suites of the 1970s.